 Always take challenges head-on.

-Be it from the village boy to the most powerful figures,,take the rebuke and adjust appropriately
+Be it from the village boy to the most powerful figures, take the rebuke and adjust appropriately

 People should never conjure or ignite antagonism, fight back, or defensiveness from within, irrespective of class or status.